Paterson railway station, New South Wales

 Paterson railway station is located on the North Coast line in New South Wales, Australia.
 It serves the town of Paterson.
-It is serviced by NSW TrainLink Hunter line services travelling between Newcastle and Dungog.
+It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
 The station opened on 14 August 1911, and its original wooden station building is still in place.

-Platforms & services
+Platforms and services

 Paterson station consists of a single platform.
-It is serviced by NSW TrainLink Hunter line services travelling between Newcastle and Dungog.
+It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
 There are five services in each direction on weekdays, with three on weekends and public holidays.

-Opposite the platform is a crossing loop.
+Opposite the platform is a 1,820 metre crossing loop.
 In the mid-1980s, the Rail Motor Society established its base on the site of the former freight yard opposite the station.

+Transport links

+Hunter Valley Buses operates one bus route via Paterson station, under contract to Transport for NSW: